-- 16. Call site: For call-trees only.
+- 17. Called region: For call-trees only.
 Enabled only if there is a reference node.
-Offers information about the caller of the reference node. - a) Location: Displays information about the module and position within the module (line numbers) of the caller of the reference node. - b) Set as loop: Marks the selected tree item as loop.
-All subitems are treated as iterations.
-An additional context menu item "Hide iterations" appears. - 17.
-Called region: For call-trees only.
-Enabled only if there is a reference node.
 Offers information about the reference node. - a) Info: Gives some short information about the reference node. - b) Documentation: Shows some (usually more extensive) online description for the reference node.
 Disabled if no online documentation is available. - c) Location: Displays information about the module and position within the module (line numbers) where the callee method of the reference node is defined. - 18.
 Min/max values: Not for metric-trees.
 Here you can activate and deactivate the application of user-defined minimal and maximal values for the color extremes, i.e., the values corresponding to the left and right end of the color legend.
 If you activate user-defined values for the color extremes, you are asked to define two values that should correspond to the minimal and to the maximal colors.
 All values outside of this interval will get the color gray.
 Note that canceling any of the input windows causes no changes in the coloring method.
-If user-defined min/max values are activated, the selected value information widget (see Section 2.5.1.5) displays a (u)'' foruser-defined" behind the minimal and maximal color values. - 19.
+If user-defined min/max values are activated, the selected value information widget (see Section 2.5.2.5) displays a (u)'' foruser-defined" behind the minimal and maximal color values. - 19.
 Statistics: Only available if a statistics file for the current CUBE file is provided.
 Displays statistical information about the instances of the selected metric in the form of a box plot.
-For an in-depth explanation of this feature see subsection 2.7.2. - 20.
+For an in-depth explanation of this feature see subsection 2.8.2. - 20.
 Max severity in trace browser: Only available for metric and call-trees and only if a statistics file providing information about the most severe instance(s) of the selected metric is present.
 If CUBE is already connected to a trace browser (via File ⇒ Connect to trace browser), the timeline display of the trace browser is zoomed to the position of the occurrence of the most severe pattern so that the cause for the pattern can be examined further.
-For a more detailed explanation of this feature see subsection 2.7.3.
+For a more detailed explanation of this feature see subsection 2.8.3. - 21.
+Cut call tree/Cut selected call tree items This context menu is enabled, if the right mouse button is pressed on a call tree item.
+If the mouse button is pressed and the item below the mouse pointer is part of a group of selected items, the action affects all selected items.
+Otherwise, only the item below the mouse item will be modified.
+The menu offers different modification possibilities:

-- 21. Cut all tree: For call-trees only.
-Enabled only if clicked over item in call-tree.
-Offers different modification possibilities: - a) Set as root: Removes all call path above the selected item and sets selected call path as a root node. - b) Prune element: Removes the selected item and all its children.
-Its inclusive value will be added then to the exclusive value of its parent. - c) Set as leaf: Removes all children of its element and add their inclusive values to its exclusive value. - 22.
+- a) Set as root: Removes all call pathes above the selected items and sets selected call pathes as a root nodes. - b) Prune element: Removes the selected items and all their children.
+Their inclusive value will be added then to the exclusive value of their parents. - c) Set as leaf: Removes all children of the elements and shows the inclusive values. - d) Undo Undo last operation. - 22.
 Sort by inclusive/exclusive value (descending): Sorts the nodes by their current values in descending order.
 The items will be automatically sorted, if the values change.
-If "Apply now" is selected, the values are only sorted once. - 23.
-Sort by name (ascending): Sorts the nodes alphabetically by name in ascending order. - 24.
+If "Apply now" is selected, the values are only sorted once. - Sort by name (ascending): Sorts the nodes alphabetically by name in ascending order. - 24.
 Sort by name and trailing number (ascending): For system tree only.
 Sorts the nodes alphabetically by name and the trailing rank in ascending order. - 25.
 Sort by order of definition: Restores the original order.

-2.5.1.5 Selected value info
+2.5.2.5 Selected value info